mikepb/clerk/README.md

 clerk
 =====

-CouchDB library for Node.js
+CouchDB library for node and the browser.

-`clerk` is inspired by [cradle](https://github.com/cloudhead/cradle) and based on the [connector](https://github.com/mikepb/connector) connection abstraction library to support advanced cluster configurations.
-It is designed to be modular and easily tested using mock objects.

 ## Installation